stdlib-js/stdlib/README.md

 <section class="intro">

-stdlib ([/ˈstændərd lɪb/][ipa-english] "standard lib") is a standard library for JavaScript and Node.js, with an emphasis on numerical and scientific computing applications.
-The library provides a collection of robust, high performance libraries for mathematics, statistics, data processing, streams, and more and includes many of the utilities you would expect from a standard library.
+The "stdlib" (short for "standard lib") is a comprehensive standard library designed for JavaScript and Node.js.
+It focuses on numerical and scientific computing applications and offers a wide range of powerful and efficient libraries.
+These libraries cover various areas such as mathematics, statistics, data processing, streams, and more.
+In essence, the stdlib provides a set of utilities that you would typically expect from a standard library.

+If you're interested in contributing to the development of stdlib, you can find the source code and documentation in the GitHub repository.
+For assistance in developing stdlib, there is also a development guide available.

 This is the GitHub repository of stdlib source code and documentation.
 For help developing stdlib, see the [development guide][stdlib-development].